ftxi/5dchess_engine/README.md

 The `5dchess_engine` is a standalone program that can also be used as a library for analyzing 5D chess game.
 Written in c++, it is also compiled for use in python and javascript environments.
 When used as a standalone tool, it offers both a command line interface and a web-based interface for viewing and analyzing games.

+This project is written in a serious language for chess-programming (c++).
+It aims to provide fast performance for basic game logic such as move generation and checkmate detection, which can be used as a solic foundation for a competant 5d chess bot.

 ### Try it online!

 Visit <https://ftxi.github.io/5dchess_engine/>.